DBInstance

 Optional | boolean

-When the DB instance is publicly accessible, its Domain Name System (DNS)
+When the DB instance is publicly accessible and you connect from outside

-endpoint resolves to the private IP address from within the DB instance’s
+(DNS) endpoint resolves to the public IP address.
+When you connect from within

-by the security group it uses.
-That public access is not permitted if the
+group it uses.
+That public access is not permitted if the security group

 When the DB instance isn’t publicly accessible, it is an internal DB instance